espruino/EspruinoDocs/info/Programming.md

 ### Headphone Jack

-Yes, it is even possible to program Espruino from your headphone jack with a few external components!
+It is even possible to program Espruino from your headphone jack with a few external components!
 [See here!](/Headphone)